jacoblane/jacoblane.github.io/_posts/2015-03-04-creating-a-rework-plugin-part-2.md

 ```

 Straighforward, right?
-But why does the the first plugin, `fakePlugin1`, looks a bit different from the second, `fakePlugin2`.
-The short answer is `fakePlugin2` is a closure, in other words, a function that returns a function.
+But why does the the first plugin, `fakePlugin1` look a bit different from the second, `fakePlugin2(args)`.
+Bacially, `fakePlugin2` is a closure, which is to say, a function that returns a function.
 Rework is written in javascript, so no surprise we would find closures.

-This is difference is not trivial.
-If youa
+This is difference is not entirely trivial.
+If you try to use a closure-style plugin without the '()', it will not work.
+Most Rework plugins (annecodally at least) are closures, and thus require the parens.

 ### Packaging our plugin